pm-lack/st/README.md

 cd st
 sudo make install
 ```

-Obviously, `make` is required to build. `fontconfig` is required for the
-default build, since it asks `fontconfig` for your system monospace font.
-It
-might be obvious, but `libX11` and `libXft` are required as well.
-Chances are,
-you have all of this installed already.

 On OpenBSD, be sure to edit `config.mk` first and remove `-lrt` from the
 `$LIBS` before compiling.